ksator/machine_learning_with_HealthBot/README.md

 - the Junos OS image includes the ```OpenConfig``` package; therefore, you do not need anymore to install ```OpenConfig``` separately on your device.
 - the Junos OS image includes the ```Network Agent```, therefore, you do not need anymore to install the ```network agent``` separately on your device.

-This setup is using an older Junos release, so it is required to install these two packages.
+If your setup is using an older Junos release, it is required to install these two packages.
 Download these two packages from Juniper website and save them in your local directory.
 Execute the python script [upgrade_junos.py](upgrade_junos.py) to add these two packages to the Junos devices indicated in this [inventory.yml](inventory.yml) file

 Install the requirements: